cdmerchant13/anchorpoint/README.md

 ### Search Flow
 1. User enters query in search bar
-3. API request is made to Perplexica
+2. API request is made to Perplexica via worker server
-4. Loading state is displayed
+3. Loading state is displayed
-5. Results are formatted and displayed
+4. Results are formatted and displayed
-6. User can interact with results
+5. User can interact with results

-## 🎯 Future Enhancements

-### Phase 2 Features (Planned)
-- User authentication system
-- User profiles and preferences
-- Search history and saved searches
-- Community features (forums, groups)

-### Technical Improvements
-- Advanced search filters
-- Real-time search with streaming
-- Personalized search results
-- Advanced analytics

-### UI/UX Enhancements
+## ♿ Accessibility Features

+- WCAG 2.1 AA compliant color contrast ratios
+- Semantic HTML structure throughout
-- Dark mode support
+- Keyboard navigation support
-- Advanced search interface
-- Result filtering and sorting
+- ARIA labels and roles for screen readers
-- Mobile app development
+- Focus indicators for all interactive elements
+- Responsive design for all device sizes

+## 📱 Responsive Design

+The application is fully responsive with:
+- Mobile-first approach
+- Breakpoints at 640px, 768px, 1024px, 1280px, and 1536px
+- Flexible grid layouts
+- Touch-friendly interactive elements
+- Optimized typography scaling

 ## 🤝 Contributing